Thimoteus/Thimoteus.github.io/_posts/2016-05-16-calculator.md

 it has, which is where `$>` comes in.
 Its type signature is `forall f.
 Functor f => f a -> b -> f b`.
 Specialized to our `P` type synonym, it has the signature `forall a b.
 P a -> b -> P b`.
-All it does is parse an `a`, ignore it, then return a `b` inside a parser.
+All it does is parse an `a`, ignore success, then return a `b` inside a parser.

 We're somewhat lucky in that the operators play well with each other, without needing to use parentheses.
 Sometimes the precedence won't work out like you're